 The Higher Education Opportunity Act (HEOA) (PL 110-315) became law in August 2008 requiring all institutions of higher education that provide residential housing facilities for students to develop an annual fire safety report.
-Contents of this report reflect the requirements outlined in HEOA, which are included in Massachusetts College of Pharmacy and Health Sciences (MCPHS) campus fire safety program.
-View MCPHS Annual Fire Safety Report and Residence Hall Fire Statistics here (PDF)
+Contents of this report reflect the requirements outlined in HEOA, which are included in MCPHS University campus fire safety program.
+View MCPHS University Annual Fire Safety Report and Residence Hall Fire Statistics here (PDF)

 Criminal Justice Career Presentation

 The Department of Public Safety, upon request, presents Criminal Justice workshops covering topics such as duties and responsibilities of the different positions within the Criminal Justice field, getting into the field, career paths and hiring processes.
 In addition, Officers speak with potential criminal justice career candidates in regards to ways to better position themselves for employment within the field.

 In addition to answering direct calls for Public Safety information and assistance, the Department also staffs the University's switchboard providing operator services for the entire college 24 hours a day.

 Strategically placed close-circuit television equipment is used to monitor and survey public areas on the MCPHS University campuses.
 All monitoring of CCTV equipment is located at the MCPHS University Campus Safety station.